UPDATED MAY 2025

 Firewall for Freedom: First Amendment + Free Speech Rights

 Free speech and expression are critical rights, especially in a time when we expect to be calling out injustices in the years ahead.
-While Rhode Islanders already have some protections from retaliatory government practices, we face an incoming presidential administration that will likely enable censorship and has suggested they will activate the U.S. military against its own citizens.
-We want to ensure our state has as many defenses as possible in place to protect our First Amendment rights — the freedom of speech and expression, of the press, to assembly, to choose whether and how you practice religion, and to petition the government.
+While Rhode Islanders already have some protections from retaliatory government practices, the current presidential administration is aggressively trying to censor perspectives and opinions that they do not agree with.
+We want to ensure our state has as many defenses as possible in place to protect our First Amendment rights — to free speech and expression, of the press, to assembly, to choose whether and how you practice religion, and to petition the government.

 EXISTING PROTECTIONS